MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 If Azure Active Directory has outdated information or if hasn't been synced with the SharePoint Online user profiles, Delve may not show the most relevant colleagues.

-Delve uses information from user profiles in Microsoft 365 to determine who users in your organization work with most closely.
+Delve uses info from user profiles in Office 365 to determine who users in your organization work with most closely.
 These profiles contain information from Azure Active Directory and from SharePoint Online user profiles.
 Every 24 hours, people information from Azure Active Directory is automatically added to SharePoint Online user profiles.

  **Solution(s)**